-How do you write a news story?
-News writing follows a basic formula; there are key elements every news story follows.
-While styles can diverge more dramatically depending on the kind of story -– a feature story may look and sound very different than a hard news one -- all news stories are cut from the same mold.
+News writing follows a basic formula.
+While styles can diverge more dramatically depending on the kind of story—a feature story may look and sound very different than a hard news story—all news stories are cut from the same mold.
 The first element of news writing is, of course, to deliver the news.

 Figuring out what details to give a reader, and when, is key in constructing a story.
 The answer, of course, depends on the facts.
 If you’re working on the above story, and the murder happens to be one of a string of similar crimes, that may be the point you open the story with.

-If, however, the above story revolved around someone of note being shot, that might be what you start your piece with.
-(A story about a notable name being shot is a very different story than one about a private.
-The latter might speak more to ongoing local violence while the former is a story in and of itself -- X person has been killed and here’s what X person was known for.)
+If, however, the above story revolved around someone notable being shot, that might be what you start your piece with.
+However, a story about a notable name being shot is a very different story than one about someone more in the private sector.
+The latter might speak more to ongoing local violence while the former is a story in and of itself—X person has been killed and here’s what X person was known for.

 Crafting a Lede

 A lede, which is a journalism slang term for the first sentence or two of a story (i.e. lead), is an incredibly important part of the process.
-You need to hook readers with your lede and, in some cases (as discussed above), relay the important parts of your story.
-You need to draw a reader in while telling him why the story matters.
+You need to draw readers in with a hook while stating why the story matters.

-A nutgraf, another journalism slang term, is the summarization of what the story’s about.
-A nutgraf (also written with as “nut graf”) can be a sentence or a paragraph and, sometimes, may also be your lede.
-Nutgrafs are incredibly important.
+A nut graf, another journalism slang term, is the summarization of what the story’s about.
+A nut graf (or nutgraph, nut 'graph, and nutgraf) can be a sentence or a paragraph and, sometimes, may also be your lede.
+(The term "graf" itself refers to a paragraph.)

-Like ledes, nutgrafs vary wildly from story to story.
-Nutgrafs can also be harder to identify than ledes so a good exercise to read lots of different stories and try to find the nut graf.
-(If you do this outside of a classroom setting, it might be a good idea to find someone who can go over your findings with you.)
+Like ledes, nut grafs vary wildly from story to story, and they can also be harder to identify than ledes.
+A good exercise is to read lots of different stories and try to find the nut graf.

 The basics outlined above apply directly to all stories but, most obviously, to your classic news story.
-That said all stories have ledes and nutgrafs, no matter what they’re about or where you find them.
+That said, all stories have ledes and nutgrafs, no matter what they’re about or where you find them.
 These elements are applied differently, and often more subtly, in long-form journalism and feature stories, but they’re still there.
-All (good) stories have ledes and nutgraf.

-I’ve said elsewhere on this site that the best way to become a better writer is to read more.
-I’ve gotten this piece of advice and I know others who’ve given it.
-One of the best ways to see how the basic elements of news writing can be applied to wildly different stories is to read, back to back, three very different pieces.
-For this exercise, I suggest reading the lead story in any major paper.
+One of the best ways to see how the basic elements of news writing can be applied to very different stories is to read, back to back, three very different pieces.
+For a good exercise, try reading the lead story in any major paper.

 The front page of a paper (online and in print) offers the biggest news stories of the day and there you’ll find straight, hard news.
-It might be local, it might be international.
+It might be local or it might be international.
 Then hit the features section of the paper.
-Check out The Arts section of the Times or, say, the Washington Post’s Arts & Living section, and read a review, then another trend story.
+Check out the Arts section of the New York Times or the Washington Post’s Lifestyle section, and read a review, then another trend story.